someengineering/resoto.com/blog/2022/12-23-what-we-can-learn-from-history/index.md

 # highlight-end
 ```

-## Future plans
+## Looking Ahead

-We hope this feature is already useful for you.
-We are planning to extend the capabilities of the history feature in several ways.
-The straight forward extension is providing a diff view that shows exactly what has changed between two resource configurations.
-This way you would not only see what has changed plus the final configuration, but also the delta between the two configurations.
+We plan to continue improving upon and extending the capabilities of the `history` command.

+For example, we would like to provide a "diff" view that shows the difference between two resource configurations, so that it is possible to not only see changes and their resulting configurations but also the delta of the before and after.

-The other more involved feature is the ability to provide a complete snapshot of the state of your infrastructure at a specific point in time.
-We would love to hear from you, if this is something you would like to see in Resoto.
+The other feature we would like to introduce is the ability to generate a complete snapshot of the state of your infrastructure at a specific point in time from history data.
+If this is a feature you are interested in, we would love to get your input!
 Please join our [Discord](https://discord.gg/someengineering) and let us know what you think.

 ## Conclusion

-If you need more insights into who is changing your infrastructure, when, to which configuration across clouds, accounts, regions, Resoto is the right tool for you.
-Resoto is a free and open source tool that is available on [GitHub](https://github.com/someengineering/resoto).
-Please find installation instructions, tutorials and more in our [documentation](https://resoto.com).
+If you want insights into the who, what, when, and where of infrastructure changes across your clouds, accounts, and regions, why don't you give Resoto a try?

+Resoto is free and open-source.
+Check out the [docs](/docs) for install instructions, how-to guides, and more!